pdf-association/arlington-pdf-model/TestGrammar/README.md

 Error: --checkdva argument '...' was not a valid PDF file!
 Error: no PDF file or folder was specified!
 Error: --pdf argument '...' was not a valid file!
+Error: Bad header is version PDF ...
+Error: Bad Document Catalog/Version is PDF ...
 Error: Document Catalog major version is earlier than PDF header version!
 Ignoring.
 Error: Document Catalog minor version is earlier than PDF header version!
 Ignoring.
-Error: Both Document Catalog and header versions are invalid.
+Error: Both Document Catalog and header versions are invalid or missing.
 Assuming PDF 2.0.
 Error: XRefStream is present in PDF x.y before introduction in PDF 1.5.
 Error: can't select any Link to validate PDF object ...
 Error: recursive inheritance depth of x exceeded for ...